Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: A phase-field model with fatigue effects coupled to cyclic plasticity

 To account for cyclic plasticity with ratcheting effects, we take the model of \citet{houlsby2017} as a point of departure, which was proposed to describe the behavior of cyclically loaded pile foundations \citep{abadie2015}.
 The original model is tightly linked to~\citet{armstrong1966}, but allows for multi-surface kinematic hardening with a single ratcheting variable.
 Herein, we also consider isotropic hardening/softening and gradient-extended plasticity~\citep{muhlhaus1991,DeBorstMull1992,fleck2009a,gurtin2009,nguyen2016}, accounting for a general class of elastoplastic materials.

-To present the model, we adopt the classical setting of plasticity, where auxiliary internal variables are introduced to account for hardening effects~\citep{maugin1992,simo1998} and, in this case, ratcheting.
-As in classical plasticity, the evolution of the internal variables is first presented in dual form, that is, in terms of yield functions in generalized stress space, where the issue of associativity is addressed.
-Then, a state-dependent, primal dissipation potential is obtained, which is used to construct the coupled fatigue model in section~\ref{fatiguemodel}.
+To present the model, we adopt the conventional setting of plasticity, where auxiliary internal variables are introduced to account for hardening effects~\citep{maugin1992,simo1998} and, in this case, ratcheting.
+As in classical elastoplasticity, the evolution of the internal variables is first presented in dual form, that is, in terms of yield functions in generalized-stress space, where the issue of associativity is addressed.
+Then, a state-dependent primal dissipation potential is obtained, which is used to construct the coupled fatigue model in section~\ref{fatiguemodel}.